danieltrandafir/My-Cheat-Sheet/readme.md

 ## General Information

 - This webpage was created as part of my learning on Codecademy.
-- I have designed it to improve my knowledge and creativity using HTML & CSS.
+- I have created this page to improve my knowledge using HTML & CSS.

 ## Technologies Used